Snowing222/Dogbreed-Finder/README.md

 1. One thing we expect from our team and accordingly grade submissions for is proper, valuable test coverage.
 Your submission is lacking tests for the functionality you developed.
 Comment:
-User Story - What to test:
+I understand how to wite class based components and test by shallow rendering them. tESTING CLASS User Story - What to test:

 Searchbar.test.js